seadowg/windsock-android/README.md

 Deckard is the simplest possible Android project that uses Robolectric for testing and Gradle to build.
 It has one Activity, a single Robolectric test of that Activity, and an Espresso test of that Activity.

-Deckard also imports seamlessly into IntelliJ and Android Studio, due to their support for gradle.
+With just a bit of manual intervention, Deckard also imports into IntelliJ and Android Studio, due to their support for gradle.
 See below for instructions.

 ## Setup